 In other words, if your vehicle is at its GVM limit (this includes the kerb weight, the TBM and then whatever is left over for payload), you can only really have a tow vehicle that has a GTM of max 2,800kg.

-That is only 80% of what the caravan manufacturer states you can legally tow.
+That is only 80% of what the rated Towing Capacity the vehicle manufacturer states you can legally tow.

 What is the maximum vehicle weight I need for my Caravan?

 Let’s say you already have the caravan and its ATM is 3,500kg, and it is loaded to that maximum weight, what would be the maximum vehicle mass VM for the tow vehicle?

 Or in other words, what is the maximum weight I can put in my vehicle and legally tow a caravan loaded to the ATM?

 Running the same numbers as above this is how you would work it out.